jspsych/jsPsych/.changeset/core-rewrite.md

 - The functionality of `jsPsych.timelineVariable()` has been explicitly split into two functions, `jsPsych.timelineVariable()` and `jsPsych.evaluateTimelineVariable()`.
 Use `jsPsych.timelineVariable()` to create a timeline variable placeholder and `jsPsych.evaluateTimelineVariable()` to retrieve a given timeline variable's current value.
 - `jsPsych.evaluateTimelineVariable()` now throws an error if a variable is not found.
+- `jsPsych.getAllTimelineVariables()` has been replaced by a trial-level `save_timeline_variables` parameter that can be used to include all or some timeline variables in a trial's result data.

+**Parameter Handling**

+- JsPsych will now throw an error when a non-array value is used for a trial parameter marked as `array: true` in the plugin's info object.
+- Parameter functions and timeline variables are no longer automatically evaluated recursively throughout the whole trial object, but only for the parameters that a plugin specifies in its `info` object.
+Parameter functions and timeline variables in nested objects are only evaluated if the nested object's parameters are explicitly specified using the `nested` property in the parameter description.

 **Progress Bar**